Should You Choose a Smaller Insurance Company?

 You can probably hum the State Farm “Like a Good Neighbor” jingle.
 You know Flo works for Progressive and GEICO’s pitchman is small and green.
 That’s because large insurance companies have millions (or billions, in GEICO’s case) to spend on advertising and marketing, while small insurance companies don’t.

 Advantages of Small Car Insurance Companies

 - Lower rates: Because small car insurers spend less on marketing and have lower overhead costs, they often can provide lower-cost policies – especially for high-risk drivers

 - Customer service: The largest companies insure tens of millions of drivers.
 No matter how many customer service representatives they hire, you’ll still be 1 customer out of 10,000,000.
-Smaller, regional companies often beat the big companies in customer satisfaction, according to J.D.
-Power’s 2016 auto insurance study.
+Smaller, regional companies often beat the big companies in customer satisfaction, offering a local, family feel

 - Specialty car insurance: If you’re trying to insure an high-powered sports car or a classic car, you may have better luck going with a small insurer that specializes in specialty vehicles

 Disadvantages of Small Car Insurance Companies

 - You get what you pay for: If you choose a smaller car insurer because you want to save money with a low-cost policy, review the details carefully.
 The less you spend, the less coverage you’ll get – which could be disastrous if you get into an accident

-- Fewer features: Large car insurers are competing to offer all kinds of perks for policyholders, from telematics to affinity group discounts to free roadside assistance.
-Small companies can’t always match these.
+- Fewer features: Large car insurers are competing to offer all kinds of perks for policyholders, often offering a wider range of discounts and complimentary roadside assistance; small companies can’t always match these

 - Limited coverage area: Some small car insurance companies only offer policies in a few states.
 This means if you move, you’ll have to find a new insurer.

 Meet Some Smaller Car Insurers

 Choosing a car insurance company is a big decision.
 You need to consider how expensive they are, read customer reviews and research what’s covered by the policy.
 It’s also good to check A.M.
-Best Company rates insurance companies’ financial stability, which demonstrates a company’s strength and ultimately their ability to pay out on your claims.
+Best Company’s ratings.
+They evaluate companies’ financial stability, which demonstrates a company’s strength and ultimately their ability to pay out on your claims.

 Here are a few smaller car insurance companies and the special services and benefits they offer.